Sarvesh Kumari

 2. What causes constant anxiety and overthinking?

 It is rarely one thing.
-Constant anxiety usually builds over time from a combination of factors — temperament, past experiences, prolonged stress, fear of uncertainty, or feelings of pressure that have never had a proper outlet.
-One of the most valuable things therapy does is help you map your specific pattern — because understanding yours is the key to changing it.
+Constant anxiety usually builds over time from a combination of factors, such as temperament, past experiences, prolonged stress, fear of uncertainty, or feelings of pressure that have never had a proper outlet.
+One of the most valuable things therapy does is help you map your specific pattern because understanding yours is the key to changing it.

 3. How does therapy help with overthinking and anxiety?